Skip to main content

 What I understand from these studies is that they show correlation, not causation.
 Men with very low ejaculation frequencies may have underlying health conditions that both reduce their sexual activity and affect cancer risk.
 The research is preliminary, often conflicting, and doesn't provide clear guidance for individual decisions about sexual behavior.

 If you have specific concerns about prostate health, discuss them with your healthcare provider who can assess your individual risk factors and medical history.
-For couples practicing chastity, remember that the body has natural mechanisms for release when needed, and that intimate connection with your partner offers many health benefits beyond just ejaculation frequency.
+For couples practicing chastity, keep in mind that the body has natural mechanisms for release when needed, and that intimate connection with your partner offers many health benefits beyond just ejaculation frequency.

 Long-Term Wear: Is It Safe?